zakisaati/Pseudomonas_pangenome/analyses/pangenome_creation_and_enrichment_analyses.md

 $ ppanggolin cluster -p pangenome.h5 --identity 0.7
 ~~~

 Now we will create a presence-absence matrix of protein clusters.
-This is a huge table that provides information on wheter a genome has some protein falling in a certain protein cluster or not.
+This is a huge table that provides information on whether a genome has some protein falling in a certain protein cluster or not.

 ~~~
 $ ppanggolin write -p pangenome.h5 --csv --output matrix_ppanggolin